AiFxApp/tall-stack-v1.0.0-darkmode/README.md

 <br><br>
 (for small changes to css and js run `npm run dev` - remember to refresh your browser
 <br>
-use `npm run watch` when you start working on your css to continually update without having to `run dev` each time you change css / js.)
+use `npm run watch` when you start working on your css/js to continually update without having to `run dev` each time you change css / js.)
 <br><br>
 `php artisan key:generate`
 <br>